A Local Singularity Analysis for the Ricci Flow and its Applications to Ricci Flows with Bounded Scalar Curvature: Pointwise Analysis of the Singular Sets

 Next, we give some evidence for the following conjecture.

 \begin{conjecture} In Theorem \ref{thm.singRiemannscale}, we can replace each instance of $\limsup_{t\nearrow T}$ with $\liminf_{t\nearrow T}$. \end{conjecture}

 A full proof of this conjecture would require ruling out significant oscillations of the curvature between Type~I and Type~II rates.
 Intuitively, such an oscillatory behaviour would be in extreme contrast with the parabolic nature of the Ricci flow; nevertheless, it is not clear to the authors how to prevent it using only the differential inequalities on the curvature tensor given by Shi's estimates and even the H\"older continuity proved for the Riemannian scale is not strong enough to rule this out completely.
 The following result is the best we can currently prove in this direction.
-It studies the convergence rates of an essential blow-up sequence $(p_i,t_i)$ along which the curvature blows up at a Type~I rate but which converges to a Type~II singular point. \begin{proposition} Let $(M,g(t))$ be a complete Ricci flow on a manifold $M$ of dimension $n$, maximally defined on a finite time interval $[0,T)$ and with bounded curvature time-slices.
+It studies the convergence rates of an essential blow-up sequence $(p_i,t_i)$ along which the curvature blows up at a Type~I rate but which converges to a Type~II singular point. \begin{proposition} Let $(M,g(t))$ be a complete Ricci flow on $[0,T)$, $T<\infty$, satisfying \eqref{eq.curvatureblowup} and \eqref{eq.bddcurv}.
 Suppose $p\in \Sigma_{II}$, and let $(p_i,t_i)$ be an essential blow-up sequence, with $p_i \rightarrow p$ in the topology of $(M,g(0))$, $t_i\nearrow T$, and such that $r_{\Rm}^{-2}$ blows up at a Type~I rate along $(p_i,t_i)$, i.e.

 for some $m\in (0,1)$.
 Then there exists $\delta=\delta(n,m)>0$ such that

 \end{proposition}

 \begin{proof} Suppose instead that